prebid/Prebid.js/dev-docs/publisher-api-reference.md

                     return "pb5"; // all bids less than $6 are assigned to price bucket 'pb5' return "pb6"; // all bids $6 and above are assigned to price bucket 'pb6' }
-        }, {
-            key: "hb_size",
-            val: function(bidResponse) {
-                return bidResponse.size;
         }
-        }]
+	[...]
     }
 }

 {% endhighlight %}

-#### 3. Adjust bid price for a specific bidder
+##### 2.3. bidCpmAdjustment

-Some bidders return gross prices, instead of the net prices (what the publisher will actually get paid).
+Some bidders return gross prices instead of the net prices (what the publisher will actually get paid).
 For example, a publisher's net price might be 15% below the returned gross price.
 In this case, the publisher may want to adjust the bidder's returned price to run a true header bidding auction.
 Otherwise, this bidder's gross price will unfairly win over your other demand sources who report the real price.

 {% highlight js %}